Stevecaboose/ItemStockChecker/README.md

 # ItemStockChecker

 This is a program that is used to check the stock of products for various websites.
 After the product is found to be in stock, you will get a text with a link to the product page so you can quickly make your purchase.
+This is a very early version of this.
+I hope to add lots of useful features and encourage sugestions/pull requests.

 This is a simple .NET 5 executable.
 This can be built for Windows or Linux.